MicrochipTech/AzureDemo_AnyCloud/README.md

 2. Enter your WiFi network's SSID and passphrase as the *WiFi Credentials*
 3. Enter your ID scope and Device ID (Common Name) into the *Azure Application/Device Information* settings.
-4. Enter the model ID of the device template you wish to interact with in IoT Central.
-For example, we can emulate a device based on the device model *[`dtmi:com:Microchip:WBZ451_Curiosity;1`](https://github.com/Azure/iot-plugandplay-models/blob/main/dtmi/com/microchip/wbz451-curiosity-1.json)* (which is published in the [IoT Plug and Play Models Repository](https://github.com/Azure/iot-plugandplay-models)).
+4. For the Model ID, there is no need to change it since this example emulates an IoT device based on the device model *[`dtmi:com:Microchip:WBZ451_Curiosity;1`](https://github.com/Azure/iot-plugandplay-models/blob/main/dtmi/com/microchip/wbz451-curiosity-1.json)* (which is published in the [IoT Plug and Play Models Repository](https://github.com/Azure/iot-plugandplay-models)).
+Just confirm that the Model ID is already set correctly by default.

-The model ID will be announced by the device during the DPS registration process.
+The Model ID will be announced by the device during the DPS registration process.
 If the model has been published in the [Azure Device Model Repository](https://devicemodels.azure.com), IoT Central will automatically download the device model and use it to interact with your device based on the model's characteristics.
-You can also create a custom device template in your IoT Central application, which will generate a new model ID that can declared and used with the [AnyCloud™](https://github.com/MicrochipTech/PIC32MZW1_AnyCloud) repository on [GitHub](https://github.com) as well.
+You can also create a custom device template in your IoT Central application, which will generate a new Model ID that can declared and used with the [AnyCloud™](https://github.com/MicrochipTech/PIC32MZW1_AnyCloud) repository on [GitHub](https://github.com) as well.

 ### Step 6 - Run the Main "AzureAnyCloud" Script